tc39/proposal-intl-segmenter/README.md

 #### `%SegmentIterator%.prototype.following(index)`

-Move the iterator to the next break position after the given code unit index _index_, or if no index is provided, after its current position.
+Move the iterator to the next break position after the given code unit index _index_, or if no index is provided, after its current index.
 Returns *true* if the end of the string was reached.

 #### `%SegmentIterator%.prototype.preceding(index)`

-Move the iterator to the previous break position before the given code unit index _index_, or if no index is provided, before its current position.
+Move the iterator to the previous break position before the given code unit index _index_, or if no index is provided, before its current index.
 Returns *true* if the beginning of the string was reached.

-#### `get %SegmentIterator%.prototype.position`
+#### `get %SegmentIterator%.prototype.index`

-Return the index of the most recently discovered break position, as an offset from the beginning of the string.
-Initially the `position` is 0.
+Return the code unit index of the most recently discovered break position, as an offset from the beginning of the string.
+Initially the `index` is 0.

 #### `get %SegmentIterator%.prototype.breakType`